gavinband/iorek/doc/tabulate-mismatches.md

 `tabulate-mismatches` can keep track of mismatches with respect to externally-supplied genomic region annotations.
 The intended use case is to track error locations within homopolymers and other short repeat tracts.
-Motivated by this, at present `tabulate-mismatches` only outputs the longest two annotations overlapping any mismatch (as it's possible for a base to be in two repeat segments at once).

-**Update**. `tabulate-mismatches` has now been updated to do correctly capture all annotations that intersect any base of the mismatch or deletion.
+**Note**. `tabulate-mismatches` has now been updated to do correctly capture all annotations that intersect any base of the mismatch or deletion.
 For insertions, it correctly captures insertions at either end of an annotation range as well as in the middle.
-Note that only the longest two annotations are currently output currently.
+For example, if the contig sequence is:
+`CAAG`, and the read sequence is `CAAAG`, then `tabulate-mismatches` will treat the insertion as within the homopolymer for all the possible CIGAR strings (e.g. `1M1I3M`, `2M1I2M`, `3M1I1M`).

+**Note**. `tabulate-mismatches` internally tracks all annotations that overlap the mismatching / insertion / deleted bases.
+However, currently it only outputs the **longest two** annotations in the output.
+More precisely, `tabulate-mismatches` internally sorts annotations by: genomic length (in decreasing order), then by the length of the annotation name (increasing), then by the annotation name itself, and then by the start and end positions.
+Then the first two annotations from this list are output.
+(The intention here is that, if the annotations represent tracts of short repeat units, the longest tracts of the shortest repeat segments will be output, ordering in genomic position order if there are multiple such tracts.)

 Here's an example: